Siyanda-Ndlovu/PROG6212-POE/README.md

 ## Project Overview

-RaceDay is a full-stack web-based event management system designed specifically for the South African road running, walking, and cycling community.
+RaceDay is a full-stack web-based event management system designed for the South African road running, walking and cycling community.

-The system is designed to make it easier for Event Organisers to manage events, categories, participant enrolments and results.
-Participants can use the platform to register, browse upcoming events, enrol in events and view their personal performance history.
+The system allows event organisers to manage events, categories, participant enrolments and race results.
+Participants can register, log in, browse upcoming events, enrol in events and view their personal performance history.

-The project is being developed progressively across multiple parts, following real-world software development practices.
+RaceDay aims to make event management more organised, efficient and accessible by bringing important event information and activities into one system.

 ## User Roles